Namibia - NA - NAM - NAM - Africa

 Military service age and obligation

-note: as of 2018, women comprised more than 20% of the active duty military
+note: as of 2022, women comprised about 23% of the active-duty military

 Background

 Various ethnic groups occupied southwestern Africa prior to Germany establishing a colony over most of the territory in 1884.
 South Africa occupied the colony, then known as German South West Africa, in 1915 during World War I and administered it as a mandate until after World War II, when it annexed the territory.
 In 1966, the Marxist South-West Africa People's Organization (SWAPO) guerrilla group launched a war of independence for the area that became Namibia, but it was not until 1988 that South Africa agreed to end its administration in accordance with a UN peace plan for the entire region.
-Namibia gained independence in 1990 and has been governed by SWAPO since, though the party has dropped much of its Marxist ideology.
-President Hage GEINGOB was elected in 2014 in a landslide victory, replacing Hifikepunye POHAMBA who stepped down after serving two terms.
+Namibia gained independence in 1990, and SWAPO has governed it since, although the party has dropped much of its Marxist ideology.
+President Hage GEINGOB was elected in 2014 in a landslide victory, replacing Hifikepunye POHAMBA, who stepped down after serving two terms.
 SWAPO retained its parliamentary super majority in the 2014 elections.
-In 2019 elections, GEINGOB was reelected but by a substantially reduced majority and SWAPO narrowly lost its super majority in parliament.
+In 2019 elections, GEINGOB was reelected but by a substantially reduced majority, and SWAPO narrowly lost its super majority in parliament.

 Environment - current issues